 Istanbul is the most heavily populated city in Turkey and one of the largest cities in all of Europe.
 An estimated 12-19 million people call it home (just for reference that is 20 times the size of my hometown of Portland, Oregon).

 Turkey is split by the narrow strait called the Bosphorus with Europe on one side and Asia on the other.
-Not only is the city split geographically but culturally as well as it is a melting pot of many different cultures and religions.
-In the course of a day you’ll encounter scantily clad women in short skirts and half shirts alongside extremely conservative women in burkas and everything in-between.
+Not only is the city split geographically, but culturally as well.
+It is a melting pot of many different cultures and religions.
+You’ll encounter scantily clad women in short skirts and half shirts alongside extremely conservative women in burkas and everything in-between.
+All in one day.

-The city is gigantic and sprawling and if you only have a limited amount of time in Istanbul, deciding where to sleep, eat, and explore can be overwhelming.
-Follow our detailed 3-day itinerary to get the most out of your trip to this amazing city!
+The city is gigantic and sprawling.
+If you only have a limited amount of time in Istanbul, deciding where to sleep, eat, and explore can be overwhelming.
+Follow our detailed three-day itinerary to get the most out of your trip to this amazing city!

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).